 About 1,150 soldiers out of 2,400 British troops either got killed or wounded, while American colonial forces got away with 450 wounded and killed soldiers.

 On top of that, the British army lost their valuable officers.

-Although colonial army could not control the area against the British forces, they could discourage British making further frontal attacks in the future.
+Although the colonial army could not control the area against the British forces, they could discourage the British from making further frontal attacks in the future.